Raikokiar/FarmBot/README.md

 Farmbot is a farming turtle script that harvests at retangular perimeter and is able to compost seeds and bone meal crops

-# Setup rules
+# Setup Rules

 ## 1. Farm Requirements

-The farm must be retangular and have at least one row filled with crops.
-Rows with gaps inside them for water source are ok.
-Having different crops at the same farm works too.
+* The farm must be retangular and have at least one row filled with any crops.
+Rows with gaps inside them for water source are ok for as long as there isn't any gaps on the outside borders
+* There should be no obstructions above the farm perimeter.
+Things like saplings next to the farm can grow into a tree and cause malfunctions

-**ideally there should be a chunkloaders covering the whole farm so the turtle can work and the crops grow while players are away.**
+* **Ideally there should be a chunkloaders covering the whole farm so the turtle can work and the crops grow while players are away.**

-For Maximizing timings of Farmbot, refer to the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Tutorials/Crop_farming#Growth_and_harvesting) and the commands below to change the interval between harvests.
+For Maximizing timings of Farmbot, refer to the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Tutorials/Crop_farming#Growth_and_harvesting) and the [Commands](https://github.com/Raikokiar/FarmBot#2-set-farmbotharvestinterval-interval-in-seconds) below to change the interval between harvests.
 Farmbot uses 31 minutes as default which is the fastest growth per seed under ideal conditions.
-To change harvesting interval, refer to the [Commands](https://github.com/Raikokiar/FarmBot#2-set-farmbotharvestinterval-interval-in-seconds) segment

 ## 2. Turtle Deploy Site Requirements

 _Turtle must be at a corner of your farm and it needs a container (chest, barrels, etc) behind it._

 *PSA*: Farmbot will automatically disable composting routine if you haven't built Composting setup correctly beforehand.
-For enabling composting again, refer to the [Commands](https://github.com/Raikokiar/FarmBot#2-set-farmbotharvestinterval-interval-in-seconds) segment
+For enabling composting again, refer to the [Commands](https://github.com/Raikokiar/FarmBot#3-set-farmbotgrowandharvestfarmbotmaxaging-true-of-false-) segment

 ### Optional setups at the storing container corner: